 – Having one point per blog post will cut through the reader’s attention fog better than a multi-faceted rambling.

 3) Ask “How will this help them?”

-Are you just venting?
-Or is what you’re writing something actionable and constructive that people can use to improve their life in some way?
+Are you just venting or writing a piece just for the sake of it?
+Or is what you’re writing something actionable and constructive that people can use to improve their lives in some way?